 Appendix A: PRM Handler _DSM Invocation

 There is a significant install base in the industry that relies on _DSM mechanisms as an abstraction to invoke platform firmware services.
-In addition to device hardware interrupts, category 3 (HW SMIs) can generate a SCI event which will enter ACPI context via a _Lxx method.
+In addition to device hardware interrupts, category 3 can generate a SCI event which will enter ACPI context via a _Lxx method.
 Hence, it is essential to provide a mechanism to bridge the ASL code to the PRM handler to address these cases.

 In essence: